koozone/koozone.github.io/view/harumemo/ko/showme.md

 1. Create a file called `/assets/css/style.scss` in your site
 2. Add the following content to the top of the file, exactly as shown:

     ```scss
     ---
     ---

-    @import "{{ site.theme }}";
+    @import '{{ site.theme }}';
     ```

 3. Add any custom CSS (or Sass, including imports) you'd like immediately after the `@import` line

-*Note: If you'd like to change the theme's Sass variables, you must set new values before the `@import` line in your stylesheet.*
+_Note: If you'd like to change the theme's Sass variables, you must set new values before the `@import` line in your stylesheet._

 ### Layouts

 If you'd like to change the theme's HTML layout:

 1. For some changes such as a custom `favicon`, you can add custom files in your local `_includes` folder.
 The files [provided with the theme](https://github.com/pages-themes/modernist/tree/master/_includes) provide a starting point and are included by the [original layout template](https://github.com/pages-themes/modernist/blob/master/_layouts/default.html).
-2. For more extensive changes, [copy the original template](https://github.com/pages-themes/modernist/blob/master/_layouts/default.html) from the theme's repository<br />(*Pro-tip: click "raw" to make copying easier*)
+2. For more extensive changes, [copy the original template](https://github.com/pages-themes/modernist/blob/master/_layouts/default.html) from the theme's repository<br />(_Pro-tip: click "raw" to make copying easier_)
 3. Create a file called `/_layouts/default.html` in your site
 4. Paste the default layout content copied in the first step
 5. Customize the layout as you'd like